roadrunner-server/docs/app-server/aws-lambda.md

 {% endcode %}

-You can now upload and invoke your handler using simple string event.
+You can now upload and invoke your handler using a simple string event.

 ## Repository with the full example